Cynthia Rudin: Additional awards and honours

+Rudin was named to the 2025 class of ACM Fellows, "for contributions to and leadership in interpretable machine learning and societal applications".

 Work

 Starting in 2007, Rudin was the lead scientist on a collaborative project between Columbia University and Con Edison to use machine learning to maintain New York City's secondary electrical distribution network.
 This project was awarded the 2013 INFORMS Innovative Applications in Analytics Award.

 Along with student Tong Wang and detectives from the Cambridge Police Department, Cambridge MA, Rudin developed the Series Finder algorithm for crime series detection.
 Series Finder was built into the Patternizr algorithm used by the NYPD to detect patterns of crime committed by the same individual(s).

 Rudin's work on scoring systems with former student Berk Ustun was used for developing medical scoring systems for sleep apnea screening and diagnosis, for seizure prediction in ICU patients, for ADHD screening in adults, and for detection of cognitive decline using handwriting analysis (the Clock Drawing test).
 This work earned the 2016 and 2019 INFORMS Innovative Applications in Analytics Award, and was a finalist for the Wagner Prize.

 At Duke, Rudin coached two teams of undergraduate students who won the 2018 NTIRE Single Image Superresolution Competition (Track 1, classic bicubic), and the 2018 PoeTix Literary Turing Competition.